CNN is working with Maxar Technologies to print spy satellite photos of Arcticmilitary bases in Russia. Loose lips sinking US ships?

 The incident set back talks between Khrushchev and Eisenhower.
 On August 19, 1960, Powers was convicted of espionage, “a grave crime covered by Article 2 of the Soviet Union’s law ‘On Criminality Responsibility for State Crimes'”.
 His sentence consisted of 10 years’ confinement, three of which were to be in a prison, with the remainder in a labor camp. (wiki)

 Biden and the Democrat National Committee (DNC) and party and CNN are one.
-Is the DNC behind CNN’s Russian military satellite photos in order to divert attention from escalating tensions with Russia on the verge of war with Ukraine?
+Both in concert with anti-Russia as the unbridled aggressor preparing to launch nuclear weapons and kill as evidenced in recent news.
 (Putin so upset over Biden’s killer comments he moved 28,000 Russian troops to Ukraine border, report)

 “Recent press releases from the White House, the Defense Department and the North Atlantic Treaty Organization uniformly communicate the message that the U.S. and NATO are willing, and perhaps are preparing, to enter into armed conflict with Russia over their joint client regime in Ukraine,” reports Strategic Culture.